 Texas Health Center for Diagnostics & Surgery offers treatment options for gynecologic cancers.
 Our expert gynecologic oncologists have specialized training in the detection, treatment and management of cancers affecting the reproductive system in women.
 Minimally invasive surgery has been used to treat many kinds of urologic diseases and conditions.
-Minimally invasive surgery patients enjoy faster recovery and shorter hospitalization than with traditional open surgery.
+Patients who undergo minimally invasive surgery often experience faster recovery and shorter hospitalization than with traditional open surgery.
 Many urology surgeries can also be performed as robot-assisted.
 The surgeons at Texas Health Center for Diagnostics & Surgery, perform a wide variety of routine and complex surgical procedures using the da Vinci® Surgical System.

 The five main types of cancer affecting a woman’s reproductive organs are:

 Cervical cancer is cancer of the cervix, the lower end of the uterus.
 It occurs when abnormal cells on the cervix grow out of control.
 During your regular pelvic exam, your physician should perform a Pap test.
 During this test, a small sample of cells from the surface of the cervix are scraped and examined to under a microscope to see if there are any cell changes.
 If the physician sees abnormal cell changes, other tests may be performed.
 Surgical treatment for cervical cancer varies depending upon the extent of the malignancy.